-In 2018, he was also tasked by the French Ministers Bruno Le Maire (Economy), Florence Parly (Defense), Frédérique Vidal (Higher Education, Research and Innovation) and Mounir Mahjoubi (Digital) with proposing the design and the implementation of a European Agency for Breakthrough Innovation , in conjunction with the creation of the European Innovation Council (EIC) within the next European R&D framework programme.
-In the same year, Bruno Sportisse was promoted to knight in the Order of Merit by the Ministry of Economy and Finance.
+In 2016, he created an AI-driven Fintech company, Skopai.
+In 2018, he was also commisioned by the French Ministers Bruno Lemaire, Mounir Mahjoubi, Florence Parly and Frédérique Vidal for proposing the implementation of a European Agency for disruptive innovation.
+After a joint work with Jean-David Malo from EU/DGRTD, this preliminary work led to the creation of the European Innovation Council, one major tool for the European innovation agenda.
+In the same year, Bruno Sportisse was made a Knight of the Order of Merit by the French Ministry of the Economy and Finance.